 Focus on benefits, not features

-Don’t rely on list of product features.
+Don’t rely on a list of product features.
 Stop yourself from writing about the monetary value you offer.
 Instead only highlight the benefits your prospect may gain from it.
 Remember to be specific, since vague benefits will dilute your message.

 It may be tricky at first, but when you really put yourself into the customer’s shoes, you’ll feel it.
-Here’s some advice on how to change the perspective with examples:Features vs. Benefits – How to Present Your Product in a Cold Email? >>
+Here’s some advice on how to change the perspective with examples:Features vs Benefits – How to Present Your Product in a Cold Email? >>

 Your pitch should also be seamlessly linked to the previous part of your email.
 It should seem just like a natural continuation of an ordinary conversation.
 By all means, avoid making it forced and salesy.